mido/mido/docs/message_types.rst

 time      any integer or float    0
 ========  ======================  ================

+`velocity` for `note_off` is release velocity, that is how quickly the note was released.
+Few instruments support this.

 The `time` parameter is not included in the encoded message, and is (currently) not used by Mido in any way.
 You can use it for whatever purpose you wish.